agmcleod/website/_drafts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

 This application has a bit more pieces to it than make sense for a tutorial like this.
 Instead we're going to build a piece of it as a questions repository.
 The user can view a list of questions, as well as create them.
 When questions are created, users connected will see the updated list.
 Relatively simple, but it covers a lot of the same concepts.

+**Note**

+This post expects that you have worked with Rust before, or at least have some working knowledge, and that you have worked on backend web APIs before.
+As I don't really dig into those concepts here.
+If Rust interests you, I recommend checking out the official book: [https://doc.rust-lang.org/book/](https://doc.rust-lang.org/book/).
+This tutorial on implementing linked lists is also fun [https://rust-unofficial.github.io/too-many-lists/index.html](https://rust-unofficial.github.io/too-many-lists/index.html), and does touch on some beginner concepts in Rust.

+Secondly I've written this in such a way that the code doesn't always contain the full snippet.
+All the code you need will be written here, but when re-visiting a file, I don't show all the existing code that is there.
+I make comments in the code blocks to know when to remove things.
+I also make notes in both the code comments, and outside when to make additions.
+I have also added code comments explaining some Rust things, as well as how actix injects certain parameters, or how certain traits apply to the code.

 ## Let's get into the setup

 First off here is the current version of the full server for my application: [https://github.com/agmcleod/sc-predictions-server].
 It is not open source, but I'm happy for folks to use it a reference in their own projects and hobbies.